1 month ago

 Taberna Rua Des Flores:

-Rua Des Flores had some really charming restaurants but this one was one of our favorites. it’s really tiny (less than 10 tables) and fills up quickly, so get there early unless you want to wait outside for over an hour, which you’ll do standing outside with a glass of wine–not the worst way to spend your evening.
+Rua Des Flores had some really charming restaurants but this one was one of our favorites.
+It’s located in Baixa-Chiado and is teeny tiny (less than 10 tables) and fills up quickly, so get there early unless you want to wait outside for over an hour, which you’ll do standing outside with a glass of wine–not the worst way to spend your evening.

 Bairro do Avillez:

-Located on top of a parking garage, Park Bar has one of the best views in the city and a fun and lively vibe.
+Located on top of a parking garage, so it’s anything but easy to find, but such a gem once you do.
+Park Bar has one of the best views in the city and a fun yet laid-back atmosphere.
+Great cocktails and music, and a dance floor.

 We walked in one day to try the pastel de nata and liked them even more than the ones at Pasteis de Belém.